 4 Special Considerations

 Now that you have a sense of how to define addiction, along with a grasp of the role that drugs play in our society, it is time to turn our attention to additional issues.
 We call these special considerations because they are important to think about in the context of how addiction develops.
+The issues described here may co-occur along with substance addiction and require further treatment considerations.
+They may also happen independently, leading to many of the same problems as seen in problem or addictive drug use.

 This chapter examines drug use among older adults and issues unique to this population.
 It also explores gender differences in treatment services, highlighting factors to consider with female clients.
 The chapter then dives into information on conditions that impact the development of addiction, such as co-occurring disorders, trauma, and chronic pain.
 The chapter concludes by discussing how behavioral addictions like compulsive gambling, shopping, or internet use fit into our definition.